dyle71/debinsight/debian/README.md

 # Debian file creation

 This folder contains the Debian DEB package creation set.
-To build a DEP package you need these packages installed:
+To build a DEB package you need these packages installed:

+* debhelper
 * dh-virtualenv

 ```bash